panoply/spx/docs/src/views/docs/usage/resource-evaluation.md

 </body>
 ```

-### Load Event
+# Load Event

-You may wish to leverage SPX lifecycle events to re-invoke JavaScript code between page visits.
-This is ideal for tasks such as Google Analytics and scripts that require per-page execution.
-The `spx.on('load')` event fires each time a page visit concludes and has rendered to the DOM.
-It serves as the final event to execute and is equivalent to using the `DOMContentLoaded` event.
+You might want to use SPX [events](/usage/events/) to re-execute JavaScript code with each page visit, which is particularly useful for tasks like Google Analytics or scripts needing execution on a per-page basis.
+The `{js} spx.on('load')` event triggers after each page visit has completed rendering to the DOM, acting as the last event in the sequence, akin to the DOMContentLoaded event.

 <!-- prettier-ignore -->
 ```js